openhwgroup/core-v-mcu/docs/doc-src/ip-blocks/apb_soc_ctrl.rst

       - The written value will be available on the soc_jtag_reg_o output port.
   - Read from external device
       - The external JTAG device writes the data on soc_jtag_reg_i input port.
-      - There is double synchronization for the input signal to prevent metastability.
       - Post synchronization, the data can be read from the JTAGREG CSR through the APB bus.

 Pin Diagram